About the Redskins painting and American flag in Ron Rivera’s basement

 “He said, ‘I don’t even have the house yet, but I know that would be something I would want down there,’” Blacken recalled.

 A few weeks ago, Rivera called Blacken to check on his progress.
-Amid the novel coronavirus pandemic, the NFL had announced that the NFL draft, scheduled to be held in Las Vegas, would be conducted remotely, and Rivera wanted an eye-catching backdrop for his draft room.
-Blacken had finished the piece after working on it off and on for the past two months, and recently had it framed.
+Amid the novel coronavirus pandemic, the NFL had announced that the draft, scheduled to be held this week in Las Vegas, would be conducted remotely, and Rivera wanted an eye-catching backdrop for his draft room.
+Blacken had finished the piece after working on it off and on for the past two months and recently had it framed.

 “It’s my favorite pastime when I’m away from football,” Blacken said.
 “Some people play golf; some people play tennis.
 I love art."

 Around the time Blacken joined the Detroit Lions as their strength and conditioning coach in 2001, word started to get around about his painting skills.
-He has done commissions for several players throughout the league, including DeSean Jackson, Jordan Reed, Preston Smith and Chris Thompson since rejoining Washington’s staff in 2013.
+He has done commissions for several NFL players, including DeSean Jackson, Jordan Reed, Preston Smith and Chris Thompson, since he rejoined Washington’s staff in 2013.

-Redskins Player Development Director by day, Artist by night.
-Our guy Malcolm Blacken hooked me up with this 🔥 piece of artwork. pic.twitter.com/zCod3Dwv6o— Chris Thompson (@ChrisThompson_4) March 22, 2018

-.@PrestonSmith94 showing off paintings done for him by #Redskins Director Of Player Development, Malcolm Blacken. pic.twitter.com/O1myrzMOqt— Stephen Czarda (@StephenCzarda) July 18, 2016

 “Maybe one day, as I get older here, I’ll get way more serious about it, but at the moment it fits my life and it helps relax me with all this crazy football stuff,” Blacken said.

 As for the American flag that hung from an easel next to Blacken’s painting, Rivera’s daughter, Courtney, explained that it was a gift to her father from soldiers in the 82nd Airborne Division at Fort Bragg, N.C.
 Rivera’s father, Eugenio, served in the military for 32 years as an engineer officer.
-While Rivera was head coach of the Panthers, he visited Fort Bragg annually.
+While Rivera was coach of the Carolina Panthers, he regularly visited Fort Bragg.

 “The flag was with them in the Middle East, and it has some shrapnel holes in it,” Courtney Rivera tweeted. “[He] wanted to have it up so they could see it.”